 In Uganda, government efforts to promote gender equality include a National Gender Policy (2007), a Gender and Equity Strategy for Social Protection (2018), and a variety of program interventions emphasizing women’s empowerment, such as the Uganda Women Entrepreneurship Programme, Labour Works Program, and Youth Livelihood Program (Uganda Bureau of Statistics, 2019).

 But despite notable efforts, women still lag behind men in access to political and socio-economic opportunities.
-Women remain vulnerable to gender-based violence, own fewer assets than men, makeup just 35% of Parliament, and are less likely than men to have paid employment (28% vs. 46%) (Uganda Bureau of Statistics, 2017a, 2017b, 2019; Gabola et al., 2018; Wyrod, 2008).
+Women remain vulnerable to gender-based violence, own fewer assets than men, have less representation in parliament, and are less likely than men to have paid employment (Uganda Bureau of Statistics, 2017a, 2017b, 2019; Gabola et al., 2018; Wyrod, 2008).

-According to the latest Afrobarometer survey, most Ugandans support gender equality and 79% of Ugandans say equal opportunities and treatment for women have improved in recent years.
+According to the latest Afrobarometer survey, most Ugandans support gender equality and majority of Ugandans say equal opportunities and treatment for women have improved in recent years.
 A majority think that omen should have the same chance of being elected to political office as men.
 (Afrobarometer R7).
+But what

+However, women are still marginalized in politics and their participation has not been brought to the fore.
+Women are not only underrepresented in the political sphere but are sometimes prohibited from participating in active elective politics.

 Afrobarometer surveys